nwokporochukwuebuka/alx-zero_day/clss84qei00000ajl4mws4z4q.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708303193032/dcef08e0-3f31-4efc-b61a-fc8ed6607442.png align="center")

 And we have come to the end of this article on using custom fonts.
-If you have challenge following the steps, you can ask your questions in the comment box.✅✅
+If you have a challenge following the steps, you can ask your questions in the comment box.✅✅

 ![](https://media1.tenor.com/m/VDeODFt482oAAAAC/finished-spongebob-squarepantes.gif align="center")